You may also like:

 Working Time vs. Leisure Time

-How do you separate these two, when you have your laptop on and connected for 12 or 14 hours a day?
+How do you effectively demarcate these two spheres when your laptop remains powered on and connected for 12 to 14 hours daily?

 Not Very Satisfying for Extroverts